Roberto Mancini: Management style

-Despite having been a support striker during his playing career, Mancini places great emphasis on building from the back, stressing the importance of not conceding a goal means the team will always have an opportunity to win, going as far to say: "I like 1–0 wins.
+Despite having been a support striker during his playing career, Mancini places great emphasis on building from the back, stressing the importance of not conceding a goal means the team will always have an opportunity to win, going as far as to say: "I like 1–0 wins.
 When you don't concede a goal and you have players like Edin Džeko, Carlos Tevez or David Silva, you win 90%.
 I prefer we are boring for two to three matches and we win 1–0.
 If you watch teams that won titles, they conceded very few goals."
 Despite this, some argue Mancini is more of a "defence first" manager rather than a "win first" manager, a style that has been criticised by some in the British media.
 Others accepted that his pragmatic and cautious approach was what the team lacked, and that Mancini's style would ensure City could challenge for trophies regularly.